YunaBraska/surveys/README.md

 #### Import from a diagram
 * Format must be [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language))
 * Import can be imported by \[File, String, InputStream, MutableGraph\]
-* Its required to define possible flowItems (Child's of FlowItem) and conditions (Child' of Condition) since the library doesn't use reflections yet
+* Its required to define possible flowItems (Child's of FlowItem) and conditions (Child' of Condition) since the library doesn't use reflections (except of the export to json function)
 ```java
     final FlowItem<?,?> flow = new DiagramImporter().read(file)
 ```

 #### Create a diagram manually
 * Diagrams can be manually created like with [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline)
-* To detect the FlowItems and Conditions, it's important to add some Attributes
+* To detect the FlowItems and Conditions, it's important to add meta attributes
 * Link Attributes
     * `DiagramExporter.CONFIG_KEY_SOURCE` = configures the "from" flowItem
     * `DiagramExporter.CONFIG_KEY_TARGET` = configures the "to" flowItem
+    * `DiagramExporter.CONFIG_KEY_CONDITION` = Condition class name
-* Element Attributes
+* Element/Node Attributes
     * `DiagramExporter.CONFIG_KEY_SOURCE` = Label for flowItem
-    * `DiagramExporter.CONFIG_KEY_CLASS` = Class name for type of flowItem
+    * `DiagramExporter.CONFIG_KEY_CLASS` = FlowItem class name
-    * `DiagramExporter.CONFIG_KEY_IGNORE` = (Optional) Used for extra not relevant flowItems like choice elements
+    * `DiagramExporter.CONFIG_KEY_CONDITION` = Comma separated list of condition class names for back transitions

 ### Full example